RalfZgeib/IVMS/README.md

 If you use IVMS in your research, please cite:

 > Zgeib, R., Zhao, X., Zaeri, A., Zhang, F., Cao, K., Chang, R.
-> Development of a Low-Cost, Load Cell-Based, In-Situ Viscosity Measurement System for Extrusion-Based Bioprinting.
+> Methods for In-Situ Viscosity Measurement and Characterization of Hydrogels During Extrusion-Based Bioprinting.
 > *ACS Biomaterials Science & Engineering*, 2025.
 > [DOI: to be added]